balena-io-experimental/balena-homeassistant/README.md

 Our project's docker-compose file creates a persistent volume on your disk/SD card for storing Home Assistant configuration files.
 These are located in the `/config` folder.

 ## Configuring Home Assistant
 A text editor called Hass-Configurator is available locally on port 3218.
-Using this editor, you can make changes to the Home Assistant configuration file `/hass-config/configuration.yaml` which is the default folder for Hass-Configurator. (`hass-config` is mapped to `/config`)
+(To access this: http://192.168.1.120:3218 - but substitute the local IP address of your Home Assistant) Using this editor, you can make changes to the Home Assistant configuration file `/hass-config/configuration.yaml` which is the default folder for Hass-Configurator. (`hass-config` is mapped to `/config`)

-You can enable MQTT in Home Assistant from the Configuration > Devices & Services menu or by adding the following lines to configuration.yaml:
+You can enable MQTT in Home Assistant from the Configuration > Devices & Services > Add Integration button (for "broker" enter `mqtt`) or by adding the following lines to configuration.yaml:
 ```
 mqtt:
   broker: mqtt